MicrosoftDocs/sql-docs/docs/integration-services/new-updated-integration-services.md

 **Transfer SQL Server Objects Task Editor (General Page)**

-  Use the **General** page of the **Transfer SQL Server Objects Task Editor** dialog box to name and describe the Transfer ..!NCLUDE..ssNoVersion--../../includes/ssnoversion-md.md)] Objects task.
+  Use the **General** page of the **Transfer SQL Server Objects Task Editor** dialog box to name and describe the Transfer ..!NCLUDE-NotShown--ssNoVersion--../../includes/ssnoversion-md.md)] Objects task.

 > [!NOTE]
->  The user who creates the Transfer ..!NCLUDE..ssNoVersion--../../includes/ssnoversion-md.md)] Objects task must have adequate permissions on the source server objects to select them for copying, and permission to access the destination server database where the objects will be transferred.
+>  The user who creates the Transfer ..!NCLUDE-NotShown--ssNoVersion--../../includes/ssnoversion-md.md)] Objects task must have adequate permissions on the source server objects to select them for copying, and permission to access the destination server database where the objects will be transferred.

 **Options**

  **Name**
- Type a unique name for the Transfer ..!NCLUDE..ssNoVersion--../../includes/ssnoversion-md.md)] Objects task.
+ Type a unique name for the Transfer ..!NCLUDE-NotShown--ssNoVersion--../../includes/ssnoversion-md.md)] Objects task.
 This name is used as the label in the task icon.

 > [!NOTE]
 >  Task names must be unique within a package.

  **Description**
- Type a description of the Transfer ..!NCLUDE..ssNoVersion--../../includes/ssnoversion-md.md)] Objects task.
+ Type a description of the Transfer ..!NCLUDE-NotShown--ssNoVersion--../../includes/ssnoversion-md.md)] Objects task.

 **Transfer SQL Server Objects Task Editor (Objects Page)**

-  Use the **Objects** page of the **Transfer SQL Server Objects Task Editor** dialog box to specify properties for copying one or more ..!NCLUDE..ssNoVersion--../../includes/ssnoversion-md.md)] objects from one instance of ..!NCLUDE..ssNoVersion--../../includes/ssnoversion-md.md)] to another.
-Tables, views, stored procedures, and user-defined functions are a few examples of ..!NCLUDE..ssNoVersion--../../includes/ssnoversion-md.md)] objects that you can copy.
+  Use the **Objects** page of the **Transfer SQL Server Objects Task Editor** dialog box to specify properties for copying one or more ..!NCLUDE-NotShown--ssNoVersion--../../includes/ssnoversion-md.md)] objects from one instance of ..!NCLUDE-NotShown--ssNoVersion--../../includes/ssnoversion-md.md)] to another.
+Tables, views, stored procedures, and user-defined functions are a few examples of ..!NCLUDE-NotShown--ssNoVersion--../../includes/ssnoversion-md.md)] objects that you can copy.

 > [!NOTE]
->  The user who creates the Transfer ..!NCLUDE..ssNoVersion--../../includes/ssnoversion-md.md)] Objects task must have sufficient permissions on the source server objects to select them for copying, and permission to access the destination server database where the objects will be transferred.
+>  The user who creates the Transfer ..!NCLUDE-NotShown--ssNoVersion--../../includes/ssnoversion-md.md)] Objects task must have sufficient permissions on the source server objects to select them for copying, and permission to access the destination server database where the objects will be transferred.

-**Static Options**

- **SourceConnection**
- Select a SMO connection manager in the list, or click **\<New connection...>** to create a new connection to the source server.